RobloxAPI/rbxfile/bin/README.md

 Package bin implements a decoder and encoder for Roblox's binary file format.

+This package registers the formats "rbxl" and "rbxm" to the rbxfile package.

-The easiest way to decode and encode files is through the [Deserialize][dser] and [Serialize][ser] functions.
-These decode and encode directly between byte streams and [Root][root] structures specified by the [rbxfile][rbxfile] package.
+The easiest way to decode and encode files is through the functions [DeserializePlace][dserp], [SerializePlace][serp], [DeserializeModel][dserm], and [SerializeModel][serm].
+These decode and encode directly between byte streams and Root structures specified by the rbxfile package.
 For most purposes, this is all that is required to read and write Roblox binary files.
 Further documentation gives an overview of how the package works internally.

 ## Overview